 We must hold your payments while we are investigating eligibility issues on your claim.
 However, while we are conducting the investigation, it is important that you continue to file your weekly claim certifications.

-If you are told to call a Claims Specialist about a potential eligibility issue, call immediately.
+If you are told to call a claims specialist about a potential eligibility issue, call immediately.
 If you do not call, you may lose benefits.

-If either you or your employer appeal a written determination, CONTINUE TO FILE your weekly claim certifications each week you are unemployed or are earning less than your maximum earnings amount.
+If either you or your employer appeal a determination, CONTINUE TO FILE your weekly claim certifications each week you are unemployed or are earning less than your maximum earnings amount.
 Any future decision in your favor will only qualify you for benefits for weeks which have been claimed.

 Even if you have been paid enough wages from covered employment to qualify for unemployment benefits, you will not receive benefits if you: